brantwedel/Plugin-Image/README.md

 ### Height `{{ height }}`

-The final width of the image
+The final height of the image